jboss/ide-config/eclipse/README.md

 1. Download the jboss-js-formatter.xml file in this directory.
 2. In Eclipse preferences go to JavaScript -> Code Style -> Formatter
 3. Click Import
-4. Select the formatting file you downloaded in step (1)
+4. Select the JavaScript formatter file you downloaded in step (1)

 JavaScript Clean Up
 -------------------